-Cable travel will double when the cable is routed to the inner pulley and then fed to the outer puller.
-The inner pulley will rotate the same angular amount as the outer pulley, but the outer pulley will pull more cable (figure 7).
+Cable puller using the noodle-replacement will double when the cable is routed to the inner pulley and then fed to the outer puller (figure 7).
+The inner pulley will rotate the same angular amount as the outer pulley, but the outer pulley will pull more cable .

 Figure 7.
 Routing for doubling travel of cable travel at lever

-When installing the units, install new cables.
+When installing Travel Agent™ units, install new cables at the same time.
 The old cables will be too short and new cables are always a good idea.
-To install the Travel Agent™ to increase cable pull, route the adjusting barrel and cable through the hole that is directed at the smaller or inner pulley (Figure 8).
+Route the cable and housing through the adjusting barrel and cable through the hole that is directed at the smaller or inner pulley (Figure 8).

 Figure 8.
-Route barrel adjuster (if any) an cable through hole aligned with inner pulley
+Route barrel adjuster (if any) and cable through hole aligned with smaller inner pulley

-Pull out cable slack and route the cable back and through the small access hole in the pulley (figure 9).
-The access hole should be aligned so hole is counter clockwise near the barrel adjuster.
+Pull out cable slack by hand and route the cable around the smaller pulley and back and through the access hole ("bridging hole") in the pulley (figure 9).
+The access hole should be aligned so hole is counter clockwise, or relatively near the barrel adjuster.

 Figure 9.
 Route cable through bridging hole

-Feed the cable out the back side of the Travel Agent™ body and along the outer pulley grove (figure 10).
+Feed the cable out the back side of the Travel Agent™ body and back into the body along the outer pulley grove (figure 10).

 Figure 10.
 Cable is routed to outer pulley

 The cable continues around the Travel Agent™ and out the hole (figure 11).
-It is now ready to fit into the caliper brake carrier in place of the "noodle".
+It is now ready to fit into the caliper linear pull brake carrier in place of the "noodle".

 Figure 11.
 Fully routed cable

-It is critical the cable at the bridging hole be adjusted so that transition never contacts the brake linkage during operation of the brake.
+It is critical the cable at the bridging hole be adjusted so that cable transition never contacts the brake linkage during operation of the brake.
 If the cable routed at the bridging hole strikes the brake-noodle carrier or the Travel Agent body, it will jam and not allow further pulling or braking.
 Imagine a line through the pulley center that is parallel to the barrel adjuster and cable entrance.
 This line defines a 12:00 and 6:00 axis of a clock face (figure 12).
-The bridging hole should not be allowed to rotate past the 5:00 position (figure 13).
+The bridging hole should not be allowed to rotate past the 5:00 position when the cable is pulled by the hand lever (figure 13).